cloudfoundry/docs-dev-guide/installcf/cf.html.md

 The following data is returned:

-* domains -- Domains mapped to the organization.
+* domains -- Domains mapped to the organization
 * spaces -- The spaces in the organization
 * If the `--full` option is used, the following data is returned for each space in the organization:
-     * apps -- Applications that have been deployed to the space.
+     * apps -- Applications that have been deployed to the space
-     * services -- Services in the space.
+     * services -- Services in the space

 #### <a id='orgs'></a> orgs ####